The Shahadah

 We were at an Islamic vacation course when this was said.
 Those words perfectly describe me so well.

-As an ancient Gen Z who was almost part of the millennials, I’ve lived long enough to see that those words keep becoming more and more true.
+As an ancient Gen Z who was almost a millennial (1997), I’ve lived long enough to see that those words keep becoming truer and truer.

 Something about the “social” that comes before the media just doesn't work for me at all.